ShaistaShabbir-prog/AIX/README.md

 ### Required Packages

 To run the project, we have a `requirement.txt` file that contains all the necessary packages for the environment.
-You can create the environment using this YAML file.
+You can create the environment using this requirements file.

 ### Steps to Run the Project